Euronext Amsterdam

-Euronext Amsterdam is a stock exchange based in Amsterdam, the Netherlands.
+Euronext Amsterdam is a stock exchange based in Amsterdam, Netherlands.
 Formerly known as the Amsterdam Stock Exchange (Amsterdamse effectenbeurs), it merged on 22 September 2000 with the Brussels Stock Exchange and the Paris Stock Exchange to form Euronext.
 The registered office of Euronext, itself incorporated in the Netherlands a public limited company (naamloze vennootschap), is also located in the exchange.